petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 Inspired by the yearly ranking of [Top Tools for Learning](https://www.toptools4learning.com/)  (TT4L) compiled by Jane Hart, I wanted to know if there are global changes or trends in e-learning over the years.
 The ranked list of tools goes back 13 years and is available for all past years via the [Wayback Machine](https://archive.org/web/web.php).
 As a plan for analysis and for presenting results, I imagine a similar procedure as I have used in [comparing static website generators](/2019/08/01/comparing-website-generators-over-time/) over the years.

-## Inconsistencies in Jane Hart's categories
+## Inconsistencies in Jane's categories

 To compare the different rankings of the educational tools,  I will need a classification of all apps/web services based on pedagogical reasons.
 For my purposes, the [categorizations used by Jane Hart](http://c4lpt.co.uk/directory-of-learning-performance-tools/) (see right column) is not useful: